Core Curriculum: Course Descriptions

 Legislative, executive and judicial functions in American and Texas governments; public policy areas such as finance, social services, and foreign policy; Texas local and county governments.

-3. Social/Behavioral Science 3 Hours
+H. Social and Behavioral Science 3 Hours

 ANT 231 Cultural Anthropology